United States and the Russian Revolution: Domestic response

 Inevitably, Americans became concerned about Bolshevism in the United States.
 Many viewed labor unions as the primary method by which radicals acted in American society.
 Cries for action against such radicals reached their peak after Attorney-General A. Mitchell Palmer's home was bombed and numerous bombs intended for other government officials were intercepted.
 Terror and outrage, remembered as the Red Scare, swept the country.
 Riots broke out in cities across the country against the Union of Russian Workers and other organizations that the public believed to be filled with Communist conspirators.
 In response to these riots, Palmer created the General Intelligence Division in the Justice Department.
 J. Edgar Hoover was selected as the leader of this new division that would investigate the identities and actions of suspected revolutionaries.

 Palmer, who was still not convinced of Bolshevik responsibility, was highly criticized for a lack of definitive action.
 However, once he believed the country to be in danger of a revolution, Palmer acted decisively.
 After meeting with his advisors, he decided that the most appropriate action was mass arrests and deportation of foreign radicals.
 It was on this premise that he ordered the first of the Palmer Raids.
-In these raids, Hoover and his agency orchestrated a series of massive dragnets and the simultaneous arrests of suspected revolutionaries in multiple cities.
-During these raids, many suspects were arrested without warrants and suffered from physical injuries incurred from the raiding forces.
-These abuses of civil liberties were overlooked by the public who enthusiastically backed Palmer and Hoover.
-They conducted these raids with the mindset that Constitutional Rights were a necessary sacrifice in order to preserve the Government of the United States.
-Amid these raids, there was still little evidence that the Communists were even involved in the bombings or labor strikes, and many of those arrested were released because of lack of evidence.
+In these raids, Hoover and his agency orchestrated a series of massive dragnets and the simultaneous arrests of suspected revolutionaries in multiple citie; many suspects were arrested without warrants and suffered from physical injuries incurred from the raiding forces.
+These abuses of civil liberties were largely overlooked by the public, who enthusiastically backed Palmer and Hoover.
+They conducted these raids with the mindset that civil liberties like free speech and due process were a necessary sacrifice to preserve the Government of the United States from communist inflitration.
+Amid these raids, there was still little evidence that the Communists were even involved in the bombings or labor strikes, and many of those arrested were released from lack of evidence.

 It was not until men such as Francis Fisher Kane, a member of the Justice Department, and Lewis F. Post, Acting Secretary, exposed the violation of civil liberties that the public began to question the actions of the Palmer Raids.
 With the economy stable once again and no violent anarchist acts since the bombing of Palmer's home, the public began to criticize Palmer once again for these violations.
 The Red Scare was coming to an end.